jiachenning/airport/README.md

 *PACKAGE*

 	mvn clean package -Dmaven.test.skip

-The security.war will be under target directory.
+	#Then, the security.war will be under target directory.